 In Georgia, any car accident resulting in injury, death, or property damage over $500 must be immediately reported to law enforcement.
 After an accident occurs, drivers must exchange contact information, insurance details, and vehicle information.
 What happens next, though, can vary depending on the circumstances of the accident.
-Georgia follows an at-fault system for accident claims, which means the party responsible for causing the accident is liable for damages.
+Georgia accident law follows an at-fault system for accident claims, which means the party responsible for causing the accident is liable for damages.

 Whether you intend to file a lawsuit or not, though, it’s important to follow all Georgia accident laws.
 Protect your rights by promptly reporting the crash, documenting all evidence, and consulting an experienced attorney like those at Thompson Law.

-Unlike no-fault states, Georgia uses a pure comparative fault system, which adjusts compensation based on each party’s percentage of fault.
+Unlike no-fault states, Georgia accident law uses a pure comparative fault system, which adjusts compensation based on each party’s percentage of fault.
 It also allows individuals to receive compensation even if they are partially at fault for the accident.

 In some cases, the party at fault may be obvious.
 For example, if an accident occurs because one driver broke a traffic law and the other driver did not, then the individual who broke the law likely bears fault.
-Likewise, if one driver is driving with negligence – such as eating while driving – that person is most likely at fault for the accident.
+Likewise, if one driver is driving with negligence, such as eating while driving, that person is most likely at fault for the accident.

 In other cases, fault may be harder to establish.
 This is often true when both drivers play a role in causing the accident.

 Understanding who is at fault in a car accident can be tricky.
-It usually involves considering evidence – like police reports, witness statements, accident reconstructions, etc. – as well as an investigation of the accident scene.
+It usually involves considering evidence, like police reports, witness statements, accident reconstructions, etc. – as well as an investigation of the accident scene.

 Other factors, such as weather conditions at the time of the accident and the physical condition of the cars involved, may also come into play when determining fault.